ForsakenSystems/.github/content/lost-and-found/defa/web.md

 Stuff related to `python` in terms of web.

 ### Prevent Request Encoding
-- Prevent python requests from url encoding when doing `POST` might not be ideal (is some kind of standard), but might be needed.
+- Prevent python requests from url encoding when doing `POST` might not be ideal (is some kind of standard?), but might be needed.
 - For this just convert the data to string.

 ```python